jaq316/DI-intro/PITCHME.md

 3. And provide them all those objects

 @olend
-@snapend

-@snap[south-east span-70 ]
-@ul
++++
+## Dependency injection's responsibilities

-- If there is any change in objects, then DI looks into it and it should not concern the class using those objects.
+If there is any change in objects, then DI looks into it and it should not concern the class using those objects.
 This way if the objects change in the future, then its DI’s responsibility to provide the appropriate objects to the class.
-@ulend
-@snapend

 ---